 Fisher of Men and Women

 Eddy Paul Thomas has been working at the intersections of mercy ministry, racial reconciliation, human rights, and education for just over two decades.
 His passion is fueled by his faith and desire to see all of humanity treated with dignity.
 His commitment to disrupting and dismantling systemic issues that plague people of color, women, and the underserved both domestically and globally has led to the creation of impactful community programs and critical awareness.

 Eddy Paul attended Purdue University, where he was a member of the 1995-96 Men’s Big Ten Championship Team.
 Later he helped coach the Franklin College Women’s Basketball Team to a Heartland Collegiate Athletic Conference Championship and a birth in the NCAA Tournament.
 His success experienced on the hardwood, his heart for serving others.
 It has always been a vital part of his core as he began his career of service immediately after graduating from college.
-From working as a social worker for programs that specialized in helping children with special needs to developing programs for underserved families and later developing programs to increase funding and improve the mental health outcomes for people who experienced homelessness in Louisville, Kentucky, Eddy Paul Thomas gained a wealth of knowledge concerning the systems, protocols, policies, and social contracts that have disproportionately impact people of color.
+From working as a social worker for programs that specialized in helping children with special needs to developing programs for underserved families and later developing opportunities to increase funding and improve the mental health outcomes for people who experienced homelessness in Louisville, Kentucky, Eddy Paul Thomas gained a wealth of knowledge concerning the systems, protocols, policies, and social contracts that have disproportionately impact people of color.